 - Pay attention.

 - Be Astonished.

 (“Sometimes,” in Red Bird)

-After serving as Sr. Pastor of Christ Church in East Greenwich, RI for 20 years, I am currently the Chaplain at South County Health, and part of the Palliative Care Team.
-As adjunct professor in Philosophy/Religious Studies at the University of Rhode Island, I teach the Biblical Thought course as well as Social and Medical Ethics.
+As Adjunct Instructor in Philosophy/Religious Studies at the University of Rhode Island, I teach the Biblical Thought course as well as Social and Medical Ethics.
 A graduate of Gordon Conwell Theological Seminary, I’ve served in campus ministry, healthcare chaplaincy, and director of a hospice program, as well as in pastoral leadership and teaching.